bitprj/devrel/IMC_WhyReact/blog.md

 <br />

 ## When to React and when not to React?
 I just spent lots of time describing what React is great at and how it has ushered in a new paradigm into the web dev universe.
-However, React doesn"t need to be used for EVERYTHING web-related.
+However, React doesn't need to be used for EVERYTHING web-related.
 For instance, if all you want is a simple blog site, making a React app would be overkill, at least for 99% of blogs out there.

 You should strongly consider React when you are building something that is **highly interactive**.
 This is exactly what React was built for.
 Projects like messenger apps, social media apps, board games, audio workstations, and notetaking and productivity apps are where React will shine brightest.